 (NB Junior and Youth categories for trophy eligibility are not related to membership categories)

-The racing calendar is divided into 4 main sections.
-The Spring series runs from the start of March to the middle of May, the Summer series run from the middle of May to the middle of September and the Autumn series runs from the middle of September to the end of November.
-The Wednesday evening series starts after the clocks change in early April and runs to the end of September.
-Sailors need to complete 40% of the available races in a series to qualify and series prizes and trophies are awarded at the end of season prize giving and dinner dance.
+The racing calendar is divided into 4 main sections: the March Series, the Summer series which runs from the beginning of April to the early July, followed by the Autumn series running to the end of October and lastly the Freezer Series which runs from the end October and November.
+The Wednesday evening series starts after the clocks change in early April and runs to the first week of September.
+Sailors need to complete 50% of the available races in a series to qualify and series prizes and trophies are awarded at the end of season prize giving and party.

 A number of Trophy events are held throughout the year with normally one trophy weekend per month.
 Details of these can be found in the annual program, with additional information provided on the website and club calendar links as each date approaches.
 The water is also open for social sailing during all racing sessions.

 We operate as part of the Royal Yachting Association´s Sailability initiative bringing the exhilaration, self reliance and freedom that sailing brings to all people.

 We also work closely with the North Yorks Moors National Park's Sustainable Development programme whose advice and financial assistance has allowed us to enhance the sailing opportunities for people with learning difficulty or disability.

 We can mix & match gentle cruising, hands on sailing or formal training to suit individual needs and welcome groups or single participants.
 Parents and/or carers are welcome to share the experience.

 We supply essential safety equipment but visitors need to wear clothing suitable for a cool and rainy day.
 We have a dedicated changing/shower/toilet facility for our disabled participants.